SebNickel/garrick/README.md

 Launching garrick without arguments starts a regular review session, provided that your card database isn't empty.

-If more than one database is referenced in the [databases] section of your config file, garrick will ask you which database to use before starting.
+If more than one database is referenced in the [database_files] section of your config file, garrick will ask you which database to use before starting.

 Commands: